dwrobel/flatcam/README.md

 - remade the SolderPaste geometry generation function in ToolSoderPaste to work in certain scenarios where the Gerber pads in the SolderPaste mask Gerber may be just pads outlines
 - updated the Properties Tool to include more information's, also details if a Geometry is of type MultiGeo or SingleGeo
 - remade the Preferences GUI to include the Advanced Options in a separate way so it is obvious which are displayed when App Level is Advanced.
+- added protection, not allowing the user to make a Paint job on a MultiGeo geometry (one that is converted in the Edit -> Conversion menu)) because it is not supported

 22.02.2019